Derived from the Gaelic given name Mac Beatha

 , the name of several towns in France.
 The name of the town is perhaps derived from a personal name that was Latinized as Maccius

-From the name of a profession: a person who made water bottles or flasks.
+Occupational name for a person who made water bottles or flasks, from Turkish matara "flask"

 From one of the many places with this name in Japan, derived from Japanese 松 (matsu)